learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Handling_Bugs_and_Technical_Debt.md

 1. **Identification**: Regularly assess the codebase for potential technical debt.
 Use code analysis tools to identify areas that may need attention.

-2. **Documentation**: Clearly document instances of technical debt, including the reasons behind the choices made.
+2. **Documentation**: Clearly document intentional instances of technical debt, including the reasons behind the choices made.
 This documentation aids in future decision-making and repayment strategies.

 3. **Prioritization**: Prioritize the repayment of technical debt based on business priorities, impact on development speed, and potential risks.